Legislation to protect and fulfil human rights

 - NHS England (2015), Monitoring Equality and Health Inequalities: A Position Paper.

-The UK government has also set up Expert Organisations to advise the government on relevant matters related to the health of asylum seekers and refugees and these include The Equality and Human Rights Commission (England, Wales), NHS Employers, and the NHS Centre for Equality and Human Rights.
-In addition, UK has extensive provisions in place to provide protection to persons seeking asylum and protecting the individuals who may exploited whilst seeking asylum.
+The UK government has also set up Expert Organisations to advise the government on relevant matters related to the health of asylum seekers and refugees.
+These include The Equality and Human Rights Commission (England, Wales), NHS Employers, and the NHS Centre for Equality and Human Rights.
+In addition, the UK has extensive provisions in place to provide protection to persons seeking asylum and individuals who may exploited whilst seeking asylum.
 However, Syrian nationals under the Syrian Vulnerable Persons Refugees Scheme do not follow this asylum process as they are already recognised as refugees.
 Nonetheless, Syrian nationals who arrive in the UK outside of this scheme may still claim asylum upon arrival and follow the same process.
-Figure 3 explains the asylum process in UK.
+Figure 3 explains the asylum process in the UK.

 The European Convention on Human Rights (1950) and the UN Refugee Convention (1951) are two key international legislations that inform the UK domestic laws on asylum seekers and refugees.
 However, it is important to emphasise that the European Convention on Human Rights and the UN Refugee Convention have not been directly incorporated into UK domestic law, even though their provisions influence the formulation of immigration rules.

-Global health Summit (2016) the members of the M8 Alliance reinforced that everyone has the right under international law to the highest standards of physical and mental health.
+At the Global Health Summit (2016), the members of the M8 Alliance reinforced that everyone has the right under international law to the highest standards of physical and mental health.
 It also called for action to develop strategies that can respond to the needs of asylum seekers and refugees.
-Global health Summit acknowledged the need to monitor the follow up to these commitments and to ensure the full accountability of UN organizations, humanitarian actors and nation states.
+The Global Health Summit acknowledged the need to monitor the follow-up to these commitments and to ensure the full accountability of UN organizations, humanitarian actors and nation states.